"Each human being is like an elegant universe."

 Agnes: Is it the reference to neurolinguistics that you have mentioned in your introduction?
 That we can formulate in language what is going on inside?

 Christine Comaford: We can use language to help a person make new meaning.
 The human being will always reach for the best feeling emotion available on the menu in a given context.
 Just think about performance reviews, in which a person often does not have a lot of emotional flexibility and resilience.
 In fact, they might have only a few choices.
 So their menu of choices in the context called performance review is relatively limited.
-As leaders it is our opportunity, for the people that choose to become resilient, to help them use these tools so they can add more choices to their menu, so they can have more emotional agility and no matter what is happening outside they can choose how they want to feel inside.
+As leaders, it is our opportunity, for the people that choose to become resilient, to help them use these tools so they can add more choices to their menu, so they can have more emotional agility and no matter what is happening outside they can choose how they want to feel inside.

 Agnes: I was absolutely fascinated with this, because I, like many of the listeners of the WorkLife HUB podcast, have experienced toxic colleagues.
 These folks tend to come in and then they radiate something awful and really ruin everyone’s day.
-It is so difficult to belief and understand that they are choosing this emotion to be in this emotional state.
+It is so difficult to believe and understand that they are choosing this emotion to be in this emotional state.

 Christine Comaford: They are choosing that emotional state based on the meaning that they are making about their world.
 To cope with similar situations we apply the Maneuvers of Consciousness technique.
 This can be also done in a group setting.
-You can do it when there is a group frustration, or group thing that you are resisting.
+You can do it when there is a group frustration or group thing that you are resisting.
 This is one of the tools that I love, which everybody can find in my new book, Power Your Tribe, which we find really helpful for people.

-Agnes: How does the Outcome Frame work?
+Agnes: How does the Outcome Framework?

 Christine Comaford: I like these tools together.
-Once we have completed the Maneuvers of Consciousness and we are feeling full of appreciation, it is a great time now to switch to questions like: “What would I like”, “What will have them do for you”, “How will you know when you have it” etc. So, we use the Outcome Frame, which is a simply a series of questions.
+Once we have completed the Maneuvers of Consciousness and we are feeling full of appreciation, it is a great time now to switch to questions like: “What would I like”, “What will have them do for you”, “How will you know when you have it” etc. So, we use the Outcome Frame, which is simply a series of questions.
 When we start to do this Outcome Frame, we then bring it into reality.
-I like to do it for 15 minutes, that could sounds like a long time.
+I like to do it for 15 minutes, that could sound like a long time.
 But when we do 15 minutes we actually did enough visual, auditory, kinesthetic cues, where our subconscious mind realises we can actually have it.
-So as we are walking through that future, and get the picture, the feelings and words of having the desired outcome makes it more real for us.
-Take it from fantasy and make it to a possible future which you can actually create.
+So as we are walking through that future, and get the picture, the feelings and words of having the desired outcome make it more real for us.
+Take it from fantasy and make it to a possible future that you can actually create.

 Agnes: If I can ask you Christine one advice to a CEO who is just realizing that something needs to change in the organisation, where should they start?

 Christine Comaford: I would say, become aware of what you are feeling, use the Emotion Wheel.
 Become able to shift your emotional state by using the Maneuvers of Consciousness.
 And, help others become aware of how they feel and choose their emotional state as well.
 When we do this we foster the experience of safety, belonging and mattering, which we all want in work and in life.
 Don’t resist the people that don’t want to grow.
 It is okay, not everybody is gonna grow.
-You can invite people, think of it as an invitation, and if they don’t match with your cultural values than its time for them to leave your company.
+You can invite people, think of it as an invitation, and if they don’t match with your cultural values then it's time for them to leave your company.